 Nazmiye Gizem Bacaksizlar is a Ph.D. student at the University of North Carolina at Charlotte, College of Computing and Informatics.
 Gizem received her bachelor's degree in Industrial Engineering from Yildiz Technical University, Istanbul and her master’s degree in Industrial Engineering from Bogazici University, Istanbul.
-Her research interests include modeling and analyzing socio-economic systems applying System Dynamics methodology.
-She is also interested in Complex Adaptive Systems as human interactions and rebellion actions.
-Currently, she is a graduate research assistant of Dr. Hadzikadic, working on the inequalities in the societies such as: income distribution, fairness, freedom and happiness.
+Her research interests include modeling and analyzing socioeconomic systems applying system dynamics methodology.
+She is also interested in complex adaptive systems as social movements and human interactions.
+Currently, she is a graduate research assistant working with Dr. Mirsad Hadzikadic.

 Yasaman Kamyab is a Ph.D. student in the Department of Software and Information Systems at UNC Charlotte.
 She received her Master's degree in Computer Science from UNC Charlotte with Networking concentration.
 Her research interests include complex adaptive systems, computational finance, machine learning and data science.
 Currently, she is a graduate research assistant of Dr. Hadzikadic, working on an Agent Based Computational Economics model to examine the parameters describing agent’s behavioral rules in shaping herds in financial markets.